BitKoda/ncdc-backend/README.md

 # Newsfly Backend API

-This is a news api inspired by reddit and created with Node.js, Express, and PostgreSQL.
+This is a news api created with Node.js, Express, and PostgreSQL.
 Testing is done with Jest and Supertest, and hosted on Heroku.

+This project forms one half of the Northcoders individual project - a news app, similar to reddit.
+The other half of this project is the frontend API, the repository for which can be found [here on Github](https://github.com/BitKoda/newsfly-frontend).

 # Table of contents
 - [General-Information <a name="general-information"></a>](#general-information-)